Programming Quick Start

 1.3 Retrieve the Secret Key

-Click the Setting link, switch to Secret Keys tab, retrieve the Secret Key for game client.
+Click the Setting link on the top bar, switch to Secret Keys tab, retrieve the Secret Key for game client.

 2. Programming in Game Project